levimastrud/software-installs/node.md

 ### Start Your Server

-Typically at Prime we use this to start a web server: `node server/app.js` or `node server/server.js`
+Typically at EDA we use this to start a web server: `node server/app.js` or `node server/server.js`

 ### Stopping the Server